Chart Color Schemes

 Health performance in Redhead is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-The rate of private health cover is notably high at approximately 56% (~2,165 people), compared to 54.2% across the Rest of NSW.
-The most prevalent medical conditions are arthritis (9.9%) and mental health issues (8.9%).
-Conversely, 62.0% of residents report being completely free from medical ailments, which is comparable to the 62.6% figure for the Rest of NSW.
-Redhead has a higher proportion of seniors aged 65 and over at 29.2% (~1,120 people), compared to the 21.4% in the Rest of NSW.
-Health outcomes among seniors present challenges largely consistent with those of the general population's health profile.
+Private health cover is high at approximately 56%, or about 2,165 people, compared to 54.2% in the rest of NSW.
+The most common conditions are arthritis (9.9%) and mental health issues (8.9%).
+Around 62.0% report no medical ailments, similar to the 62.6% in the rest of NSW.
+Redhead has a higher proportion of seniors aged 65 and over, at 29.2% or 1,120 people, compared to 21.4% in the rest of NSW.
+Health outcomes for seniors show challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health